Boris Johnson's decision to rewrite Brexit rules clears first hurdle - ExBulletin

-British Prime Minister Boris Johnson’s bid to tear up parts of the post-Brexit trade deal he signed with the European Union has cleared its first hurdle in parliament, despite warnings from opponents that the move is illegal.
+LONDON (AP) British Prime Minister Boris Johnson’s attempt to tear up parts of the post-Brexit trade deal he signed with the European Union has cleared its first hurdle in parliament, despite warnings from opponents that this decision is illegal.

 Lawmakers voted 295 to 221 on Monday night to give initial approval to a bill allowing British officials to rewrite trade rules for Northern Ireland.
 The vote sets the stage for a detailed review of the bill in the coming weeks.